 - places that cause more cognitive load than necessary,

-- things that do not explain themselves and are not commented; this applies to all levels, e.g. to variable names, class hierarchy, etc.,
+- things that do not explain themselves and are not commented; applies on all levels, e.g. variable names, class hierarchy, etc.,

 - commits that do more than one thing or more than they should; good Git history helps understanding the past so it better be clean,

 - inconsistency with the existing code base,